by Carolee Anita Boyles - Friday, July 20, 2018

 If you want to hunt private land, you have three choices: Join an established hunt club, get together with some friends and create a new hunt club, or enter into a private hunting lease.
 If you choose either of the latter two, you’re faced with finding a suitable tract of land that accommodates the number of hunters involved and the type of hunting you want to do.
 Therein lies the challenge.

-Explore the Possibilities The first step is to locate available property.
+The first step is to locate available property.
 The best source for hunting lease information is the Internet.
 Timber companies don’t just cut trees anymore.
 They actively manage their forests for multiple uses, including hunting.
 Consequently, many companies’ websites include an interactive list of properties that may be leased for hunting.
 But don’t limit yourself to only looking at timber companies’ offerings.
 Consider looking into what other industries that own large tracts of property can offer hunters.
 Start looking for a lease in early spring when the previous year’s lease holders start relinquishing properties and those properties start appearing on websites.

 Don’t overlook consulting foresters as many of them have information on hunting leases.
 A little research is in order, depending on where you’re looking for a lease.
 I suggest beginning at the Association of Consulting Foresters website.
 Click on the “Find a Forester” tab for various search options.
 You can select a state and pull up a list of consulting foresters.
 Follow links to the various foresters’ websites and see whether they offer the management of hunting leases.